Detailed Business Analyst’s Job Description

 Although Business analysts are not explicitly asked to create test cases, they must understand what they constitute and how to create one, as they sometimes have to test functionalities by referring to the test cases.

-A test case is a document that has a set of test data, preconditions, variables, and expected results created to verify and validate whether a particular piece of functionality is behaving as intended (or as documented in the requirement documentation).
-Thus, a test case becomes a standardized document that should be referred to every time a requirement has to undergo testing.
+A test case is a document that contains a set of test data, preconditions, variables, and expected results created to verify and validate whether a particular piece of functionality is behaving as intended (or as documented in the requirement documentation).
+Thus, a test case becomes a standardized document that should be referred to every time a requirement undergoes testing.

 The components of a test case are: